TOAST-DOCS/Storage-Object-Storage/en/third-party-tools-guide.md

 </table>

 > [Note]
-> See [Set API Password](api-guide/#api) in the API guide for information on how to set API passwords.
+> See [Set the API Password](api-guide/#api) in the API guide for information on how to set API passwords.

 ### Connect Object Storage

-Double-click the bookmark you want to connect in order to access the object storage.
+Double-click the bookmark you want to connect in order to access object storage.

 ### Retrieve Container/Object

-When connecting to object storage, a list of containers for **All Regions** appears in the browser.
-You can get a list of objects in a container by double-clicking the desired container.
+When accessing object storage, a list of containers for **All Regions** appear in the browser.
+You can retrieve a list of objects in a container by double-clicking the desired container.

 > [Note]
 > If there are containers with the same name in different regions, multiple containers with the same name are displayed.